FREQUENTLY ASKED QUESTIONS

 Everything you've ever wanted to ask about Osteopathy and Physiotherapy

 We want you to feel listened to and cared for every step of the way during your appointment at Guy Gold's.
-If you've never been to an Osteopath or Physiotherapist before, or it's your first time coming to see us, read on: we've put together all of the most common questions about Osteopathy, Physiotherapy, Podiatry and Rolfing® and the way we work.
+If you've never been to an Osteopath or Physiotherapist before, or it's your first time coming to see us, read on: we've put together all of the most common questions about Osteopathy, Physiotherapy and Podiatry and the way we work.

 What is Osteopathy?